donovanglover/donovan.is/README.md

 Additionally, it uses [Bun](https://bun.sh/) to bundle all JavaScript into one file, thus preventing new JavaScript files from having to be loaded from the server when navigating to cached pages.

-It is deployed on [Cloudflare Pages](https://www.cloudflare.com/developer-platform/pages/) with modified [Caching Rules](https://developers.cloudflare.com/cache/concepts/default-cache-behavior/) to take advantage of caching on HTML pages.
+It is deployed to [Cloudflare Pages](https://www.cloudflare.com/developer-platform/pages/) with modified [Caching Rules](https://developers.cloudflare.com/cache/concepts/default-cache-behavior/) to take advantage of caching on HTML pages.

 ## Topics